 (Some people make it as a peanut butter brittle recipe, but this recipe doesn’t have peanut butter as an ingredient.
 Some people also make a very light peanut brittle, but peanut brittle has a golden brown color.)

 It was honestly the best peanut brittle candy recipe I’ve ever had — not too hard candy, but crispy enough — it’s not a super soft peanut brittle recipe.
-It’s a crunchy candy, but a peanut brittle recipe that won’t break your teeth!
+It’s a crunchy candy, but a peanut brittle recipe that won’t break your teeth.

-You can also make it this peanut brittle recipe thin or thick, based on what you like!
+You can also make it this peanut brittle recipe thin or thick, based on what you like.

-We make peanut brittle recipe with raw peanuts (which is the perfect peanut for this recipe!), which makes it recipes with unsalted peanuts.
+We make peanut brittle recipe with raw peanuts (which is the perfect peanut for this recipe), which makes it recipes with unsalted peanuts.

 You can use roasted peanuts, too (or even make it a peanut brittle recipe with pecans for an old fashioned pecan brittle recipe, macadamia nuts, or any other nuts you love!).

 Although I’ve never tried it, you can probably make this as a brittle recipe no nuts.
-The brittle is really good alone!
+The brittle is really good alone.

 We made this one year as homemade Christmas gifts and my mom said it was the peanut brittle recipe old fashioned way that she remembered as a kid!
-(Dare I say the best peanut brittle in the world???)
-This old fashioned candy makes a Christmas peanut brittle recipe easy gift!

 The recipe is made with simple ingredients, but this is not a quick easy peanut brittle recipe in that it takes a little time to get the brittle temperature right.
-So, pay close attention!
+So, pay close attention.

 Any time you have a homemade candy recipe or are doing candy making at home it takes a little longer.
 (But, it’s worth it.
 I PROMISE.)